 Competitors have the choice of equipment used, this choice is placed under their sole responsibility.

-- Solo wing approved (EN or LTF) or CCC certified.
+- Approved (EN or LTF) or CCC certified glider

 - Rescue parachute